lgoodcode/DocuSol/docs/document-creation.md

 ### Error Handling

 - Throws an error if `documentDataUrl` is missing from the store when the component mounts.
-- Invalid field placement, overlap detection, required field validation, etc., are likely handled within the child components (`DocumentCanvas`, `FieldsPalette`, `FieldsList`, individual field components) and potentially update the store or show local errors.
+- Invalid field placement, overlap detection, required field validation, etc., are likely handled within the child components (`DocumentCanvas`, `DocumentPage`, `FieldsPalette`, `FieldsList`, individual field components) and potentially update the store or show local errors.
+- Type errors in event handlers (`onDragStart`, `onDragStop`) in `DocumentPage` were addressed, potentially using `any` as a workaround due to `react-rnd` type complexities.

 ### UI Components

 - Main layout container (`div` with flexbox).
-- `DocumentCanvas`: Displays the interactive PDF document.
+- `DocumentCanvas`: Displays the interactive PDF document pages.
+- `DocumentPage`: Renders each page and the interactive `Rnd` field components within it.
 - `FieldsPalette`: (Conditionally rendered based on `viewType`) Displays available field types to drag onto the canvas.
 - `FieldsList`: (Conditionally rendered based on `viewType`) Displays a list of fields already placed on the document.
 - `Button` components for "Back" and "Next" navigation.
-- Note: Specific field representations, error messages, empty states, and view toggling logic are handled within the child components (`DocumentCanvas`, `FieldsPalette`, `FieldsList`).
+- Note: Specific field representations, error messages, empty states, and view toggling logic are handled within the child components (`DocumentCanvas`, `DocumentPage`, `FieldsPalette`, `FieldsList`).

 ### Summary

-- Interactive field placement via drag-and-drop.
+- Interactive field placement via drag-and-drop onto specific pages.
+- `DocumentPage` now handles field rendering, positioning, dragging, and resizing using `react-rnd`.
+- `BaseField` is simplified to render only inner field content.
 - Multiple field type support.
 - Real-time field management and state updates via Zustand.
 - Relies heavily on specialized child components for core functionality.